Heather N. Royer

 “Incentives, Commitments and Habit Formation in Exercise: Evidence from a Field Experiment with Workers at a Fortune-500 Company” (With Mark Stehr and Justin Sydnor) NBER Working Paper #18580, revise and resubmit American Economic Journal: Applied Economics.

-“The Importance of Parental Knowledge and Social Norms: Evidence from Weight Report Cards in Mexico” (With Silvia Prina) NBER Working Paper #19344, under review.
+“The Importance of Parental Knowledge and Social Norms: Evidence from Weight Report Cards in Mexico” (With Silvia Prina) NBER Working Paper #19344, revise and resubmit Journal of Health Economics.

 "What All Women (and Some Men) Want to Know: Does Maternal Age Affect Infant Health?"
 University of California, Berkeley, Center for Labor Economics Working Paper # 68.